Skip to content

 LISTEN HERE FOR A PREVIEW

-What impact does your blade angle have on airway geometry?
 The hyperangulated blade is built for indirect visualization, which means your eyes stay on the screen, not down the barrel.
 Its steep curve shifts the camera’s position, giving you a sharper, more upward view of the glottis.
 That angle?
 It’s powerful, but tricky unless you understand how to translate the two-dimensional image on the screen into the 3D spatial relationships of the landmarks you’re seeing.
 Sometimes the clearest view isn’t the easiest for tube delivery.
 HAVL gives you a front-row seat—but you’ll need the right technique to take full advantage.

 Let’s start with the first thing you’ll notice when you grab a hyperangulated video laryngoscope: that blade shape.
 This isn’t just a minor design tweak—it’s a dramatic shift.
 Compared to the Miller blade, the classic Macintosh blade provides a smooth, gentle arc at approximately 32 degrees; the hyperangulated blade ramps up to nearly 60 degrees.
 It’s a sharp, deep curve—more of a “U-turn” than a glide path—like the blade is folding back toward itself.